mozilla/testpilot/docs/DEPLOYMENT-VERIFICATION.md

 1. Click both the legal buttons (**"Terms of Use"**, and **"Privacy Notice"**) and verify they render correctly.

+1. Scroll to the middle of the page and ensure each experiment description contains an **"{{n}} participants"** field at the bottom.

+1. Hover experiment description, you should see no change to the UI in this state.

 1. Scroll to the bottom of the page and verify you see the same green button and legal disclaimer as at the top of the page.

 1. Click the green **"Install the Test Pilot Add-on"** button.
 (You may get a door-hanger saying **"Firefox prevented this site from asking you to install software on your computer."** dialog.
 Click the **"Allow"** button.)

 1. Click the **"Install"** button in the door-hanger.

-1. Verify that you see a Test Pilot door-hanger on the right side of the browser, as well as a Test Pilot spaceship logo in the main toolbar.
-You should also see a **"Test Pilot installed!"** page with a green button saying **"Choose your features"**.
+1. Verify that you redirect to /experiments and that a toolbar icon and doorhanger appear to alert the user that the button has been placed in the toolbar.

 1. Click the Test Pilot icon in the toolbar and verify the door-hanger appears and lists the available experiments (none of which should be enabled if you're testing on a clean profile).